Effie Yeaw Nature Center by the American River.

 Whether you use Random Acts of Clean-up or Trash Your Trash, we thank you for making a difference!

-Carmichael Arden-Arcade – Most Saturdays, meeting at Arcade Creek Park on Omni Dr.
+Carmichael Arden-Arcade – Usually meets at Arcade Creek Park on Omni Dr.

 Elk Grove – Every Saturday at differing locations throughout the city of Elk Grove

 Learn more at: Elk Grove Anti-Trash Group on Nextdoor https://nextdoor.com/g/

 Sacramento Picks It Up!
 Facebook Group is a place to join groups that tackle trash pick-ups, learn how to report areas that need pick-ups, and get inspired to organize your own group or solo pick-ups!